mochi-hpc/mochi-doc/docs/source/yokan/07_bindings.rst

 with the added knowledge of desired batch sizes, buffer sizes, etc.

 .. important::
-   All the functions in the Python binding take either a string, or any object that implements the `buffer protocol <https://docs.python.org/3/c-api/buffer.html>`_.
+   All functions in the Python bindings take either a string, or any object that implements the `buffer protocol <https://docs.python.org/3/c-api/buffer.html>`_.
-   Such objects include for instance ``bytearray`` and numpy arrays.
+   Such objects include, for instance, ``bytearray`` and numpy arrays.
    Using objects satisfying the buffer protocol will be more efficient than using strings because the latter causes memory copies to occur when the Python string is converted into a C++ string internally.